Learn The Dimensions and Get Tips On Designing A Walk-In Closet

 Walk-In Closet Dimensions and Ideas

-Designing Your Master Suite Walk-In Closet
+Designing Your Primary Suite Walk-In Closet

-If you're considering adding a custom closet to your master suite, the design process will be much easier if you first take the time to define your needs.
+If you're considering adding a custom closet to your primary suite, the design process will be much easier if you first take the time to define your needs.
 Once you've taken that step, the next is take inventory of the items you need to store and consider comfort amenities you might like to add.
 If you have the space, budget and creative vision, your closet can include benches or a dressing area, mirrors, an island, artwork, lighting and even a radio or TV!

 Let's look at some elements you'll want to address as you begin the design process for your dream walk in closet!